escrowdis/CarND-Behavioral-Cloning-P3/README.md

 - FC Convolution: 10, act.: ReLU
 - FC Convolution: 1

-Whoola!
+Whoola!!!
 After this revision, the vehicle can run the entire loop, but it crossed over the lane line sometimes after a turn.
-I decided to add more dataset to enhance the robustness to fix this issue.
+I decided to add more dataset to enhance the robustness of network.

 #### Network #2
 - Data Normalization